 Ella Baker had an enormous influence on the Civil Rights Movement of the 1950s and 1960s.
 Without her deft touch, several African-American organizations at the time might not have been so successful.

 All the odds were against her as a black woman in her time.
 But Baker utilized her personal past to promote the first nonviolent grassroots organizations in the Civil Rights Movement.
 She informed leaders like Martin Luther King Jr. on how to proceed in the resistance and brought power to each individual fighting for their freedoms.

-Ella Baker was born on Dec.
-13, 1903 in Norfolk, Va., and she grew up in North Carolina.
-Her grandmother was a slave.
-She told young Ella stories of the cruelties she endured at the hands of white slave owners.
+Ella Baker was born on December 13, 1903 in Norfolk, Virginia, and she grew up in North Carolina.
+Her grandmother was a slave, who told young Ella stories of the cruelties she endured at the hands of slave owners.